Imprint and Privacy Policy

 10.1 Cookies

 We may use cookies.
-Cookies – both first-party cookies and third-party cookies, whose services we use – are data stored in the browser.
-Such stored data does not have to be limited to traditional cookies in text form.
+Cookies – both our own (first-party cookies) and those from third parties whose services we use (third-party cookies) – are data stored in the browser.
+Such stored data is not necessarily limited to traditional cookies in text format.

-Cookies may be stored in the browser temporarily as “session cookies” or for a specific period as so-called permanent cookies.
+Cookies may be stored temporarily in the browser as “session cookies” or for a specific period as so-called persistent cookies.
 “Session cookies” are automatically deleted when the browser is closed.
-Permanent cookies have a specific storage duration.
-Cookies enable, in particular, the recognition of a browser upon a return visit to our website, allowing, for example, the measurement of our website’s reach.
-However, permanent cookies may also be used for online marketing purposes.
+Persistent cookies have a specific storage duration.
+Cookies enable a browser to be recognized on a subsequent visit to our website and, for example, allow us to measure the reach of our website.
+Persistent cookies may also be used for online marketing purposes.

-Cookies can be deactivated or deleted at any time in the browser settings, either partially or completely.
+Cookies can be deactivated or deleted entirely or partially in the browser settings at any time.
 Without cookies, our website may no longer be fully available.
-We request – at least when necessary and appropriate – explicit consent for the use of cookies.
+We actively request explicit consent for the use of cookies where necessary.

-For cookies used for success and reach measurement or advertising, a general opt-out for numerous services is possible through AdChoices (Digital Advertising Alliance of Canada), the Network Advertising Initiative (NAI), YourAdChoices (Digital Advertising Alliance), or Your Online Choices (European Interactive Digital Advertising Alliance, EDAA).
+For cookies used for performance and reach measurement or advertising, a general opt-out is available for numerous services through AdChoices (Digital Advertising Alliance of Canada), the Network Advertising Initiative (NAI), YourAdChoices (Digital Advertising Alliance), or Your Online Choices (European Interactive Digital Advertising Alliance, EDAA).

 10.2 Logging

-We may log at least the following information for each access to our website and other online presences, provided this information is transmitted to our digital infrastructure during such access: date and time, including time zone, IP address, access status (HTTP status code), operating system including user interface and version, browser including language and version, specific sub-page of our website accessed, including the amount of data transmitted, and the last website accessed in the same browser window (referrer).
+For each access to our website and other online presence, we may log at least the following information, provided it is transmitted to our digital infrastructure: date and time, including time zone, IP address, access status (HTTP status code), operating system, including user interface and version, browser, including language and version, individual subpages accessed on our website, including the amount of data transferred, and the last webpage accessed in the same browser window (referer or referrer).

 We log such information, which may also constitute personal data, in log files.
-This information is necessary to ensure that our online presence can be provided permanently, user-friendly, and reliably.
-This information is also required to ensure data security – including by third parties or with the help of third parties.
+This data is necessary to ensure the long-term, user-friendly, and reliable availability of our online presence.
+Additionally, this information is required to guarantee data security – either directly by us or with the help of third parties.

 10.3 Tracking Pixels

-We may embed tracking pixels in our online presence.
-Tracking pixels are also known as web beacons.
-Tracking pixels – including those from third parties whose services we use – are usually small, invisible images or JavaScript scripts that are automatically retrieved when accessing our online presence.
-Tracking pixels can capture at least the same information as log files.
+We may integrate tracking pixels into our online presence.
+Tracking pixels, also known as web beacons, are typically small, invisible images or JavaScript scripts that are automatically retrieved when accessing our online presence.
+Tracking pixels – including those from third-party service providers we use – can collect at least the same information as log files.

 11. Notifications and Communications

-Notifications and communications may contain web links or tracking pixels that record whether an individual message was opened and which web links were clicked.
-Such web links and tracking pixels can also capture the usage of notifications and communications on a personal basis.
-We require this statistical usage data for success and reach measurement, enabling us to send notifications and communications effectively, user-friendly, and reliably, based on the needs and reading habits of the recipients.
+Notifications and communications may contain web links or tracking pixels that record whether a specific communication has been opened and which web links were clicked.
+Such web links and tracking pixels can also track the usage of notifications and communications on an individual basis.
+We require this statistical data collection for performance and reach measurement to tailor notifications and communications to the needs and reading habits of recipients effectively, user-friendly, securely, and reliably over the long term.

-You generally need to consent to the use of your email address and other contact information unless its use is permissible for other legal reasons.
-For obtaining consent, we may use the “Double Opt-in” procedure, where you will receive a message with instructions for double confirmation.
-We may log the obtained consent, including the IP address and timestamp for proof and security purposes.
+In principle, you must explicitly consent to the use of your email address and other contact details unless its use is legally permissible for other reasons.
+If required, we may use the “double opt-in” procedure to obtain consent.
+In this case, you will receive a message with instructions for double confirmation.
+We may log obtained consent, including the IP address and timestamp, for verification and security purposes.

-You can generally object to receiving notifications and communications, such as newsletters, at any time.
-By doing so, you can simultaneously object to the statistical tracking of usage for success and reach measurement.
-Necessary notifications and communications related to our activities and operations are excluded from this objection.
+You may generally object to receiving notifications and communications, such as newsletters, at any time.
+By objecting, you may also simultaneously opt out of statistical tracking related to performance and reach measurement.
+Necessary notifications and communications related to our activities and operations remain unaffected.

 12. Social Media

-We are present on social media platforms and other online platforms to communicate with interested individuals and to inform them about our activities and operations.
-In connection with such platforms, personal data may also be processed outside of Switzerland and the European Economic Area (EEA).
+We are present on social media platforms and other online platforms to communicate with interested individuals and provide information about our activities and operations.
+In connection with such platforms, personal data may also be processed outside Switzerland and the European Economic Area (EEA).

-The general terms and conditions (GTC) and usage conditions, as well as privacy policies and other provisions of the respective operators of such platforms, also apply.
-These provisions specifically inform data subjects about their rights directly with the respective platform, including the right to access.
+The general terms and conditions (GTC), terms of use, privacy policies, and other regulations of the respective platform operators also apply.
+These regulations particularly inform data subjects about their rights directly with the respective platform, such as the right to access information.

 13. Third-Party Services

-We use services from specialized third parties to carry out our activities and operations in a sustainable, user-friendly, secure, and reliable manner.
-These services allow us to embed functions and content into our website.
-When such embedding occurs, the services used will, for technical reasons, at least temporarily capture the IP addresses of users.
+We use services from specialized third parties to conduct our activities and operations in a continuous, user-friendly, secure, and reliable manner.
+Such services allow us to integrate functions and content into our website.
+When embedding such content, the utilized services may, for technical reasons, temporarily capture at least the IP addresses of users.

-For necessary security-related, statistical, and technical purposes, third parties whose services we use may process data related to our activities and operations in aggregated, anonymized, or pseudonymized forms.
-This includes performance or usage data necessary to provide the respective service.
+For necessary security-related, statistical, and technical purposes, third parties whose services we use may process data related to our activities and operations in an aggregated, anonymized, or pseudonymized manner.
+This may include performance or usage data required to provide the respective service.

 13.1 Digital Infrastructure

-We use services from specialized third parties to access the digital infrastructure necessary for our activities and operations.
+We use services from specialized third parties to access the necessary digital infrastructure in connection with our activities and operations.
 These include, for example, hosting and storage services from selected providers.

 14. Website Extensions

-We use extensions for our website to enable additional features.
-We may use selected services from appropriate providers or implement such extensions on our own digital infrastructure.
+We use extensions for our website to enable additional functionalities.
+We may use selected services from suitable providers or implement such extensions on our own digital infrastructure.

-We strive to measure the success and reach of our activities and operations.
-In this context, we may also measure the effectiveness of third-party notices or test how different parts or versions of our online offerings are used (“A/B testing” method).
-Based on the results of the success and reach measurement, we can correct errors, strengthen popular content, or make improvements.
+We aim to measure the success and reach of our activities and operations.
+In this context, we may also assess the impact of third-party references or examine how different parts or versions of our online offerings are used (“A/B testing”).
+Based on the results of performance and reach measurement, we can fix errors, strengthen popular content, or implement improvements.

-For success and reach measurement, the IP addresses of individual users are generally recorded.
-IP addresses are generally shortened (“IP masking”) in this case to follow the principle of data minimization through appropriate pseudonymization.
+For performance and reach measurement, the IP addresses of individual users are usually collected.
+IP addresses are generally shortened (“IP masking”) to follow the principle of data minimization through appropriate pseudonymization.

-Cookies may be used for success and reach measurement, and user profiles may be created.
-Any created user profiles may include, for example, the individual pages visited or content viewed on our website, information about the size of the screen or browser window, and the – at least approximate – location.
-Generally, any user profiles created are pseudonymized and not used to identify individual users.
-Certain third-party services, where users are registered, may associate the use of our online offerings with the user’s account or profile with the respective service.
+Cookies may be used in performance and reach measurement, and user profiles may be created.
+These user profiles may include, for example, the specific pages visited or content viewed on our website, screen or browser window size, and – at least approximate – location.
+Generally, any created user profiles are strictly pseudonymized and not used to identify individual users.
+Certain third-party services, where users are logged in, may link the usage of our online offerings to the user’s account or profile on the respective service.

-We may adjust and supplement this privacy policy at any time.
-We will inform you of such adjustments and supplements in an appropriate manner, particularly by publishing the latest version of the privacy policy on our website.
+We may update this privacy policy at any time.
+We will inform about updates in an appropriate manner, particularly by publishing the latest version of the privacy policy on our website.